soggyheron/USGS_Water_Use/USGS_WaterUseStatistics_Summary_CONUS_humanUses.md

 Data for year 2000 is not provided.
 We calculate this value by adding the DomesticSelfSupplied usage (provided) plus the product of the PublicSuppliedPopulation (provided) and a per capita PublicSupply rate (estimated).
 The per capita PublicSupply rate for 2000 is calculated as the average per capita PublicSupply rate from 1995 and 2005 for each county.

+*IndustrialTotalUse*

-Commercial use (provided for 1985 though 1995) is included as DomesticUse to maintain a consistent record.
+Commercial use (provided for 1985 though 1995) is included as IndustrialUse to maintain a consistent record, and follows from the high level disaggregation presented by the USGS [in this table](https://www.usgs.gov/mission-areas/water-resources/science/changes-water-use-categories?qt-science_center_objects=0#qt-science_center_objectsI).
 However, Commercial use is most likely a combination of domestic and industrial uses, which is evident by discontinuities in Domestic and Industrial uses for individual counties before and after 1995.
 An appropriate disaggregation of Commercial use to both Domestic and Industrial uses on a county by county basis is beyond the scope of this work.

-*IndustrialTotalUse*

 Data for years 2000 through 2015 provides only IndustrialSelfSuppliedUse.
 To calculate IndustrialTotalUse we add IndustrialSelfSuppliedUse with the difference between PublicSupplyUse and DomesticPublicDeliveries.